On uniform Hilbert Schmidt stability of groups: Uniform stability of virtually abelian groups and beyond

 Let $G$ be from the class $\mathscr{G}$ of virtually abelian groups with an abelian subgroup of index $\leq d$.
 Lemma \ref{lem:irrep_dims}, (1) tells us that the dimensions of finite dimensional irreducible unitary representations of $G$ are bounded by $d$ as well.
 Since any virtually abelian group is amenable, we conclude that $\mathscr{G} \subseteq \mathscr{H}$ and therefore Theorem \ref{thm:amenable_case} applies directly.

 \end{proof}

 We now deduce Theorem \ref{thm:main} as a direct consequence of the last section and the present one:

 \begin{proof}[Proof of Theorem \ref{thm:main}] Let $\Gamma$ be finitely generated and residually finite.
 Assume it is virtually abelian.
-Then in particular, Theorem \ref{thm:vir_abelian_case} shows it is HS-stable.
+Then in particular, Corollary \ref{cor:vir_abelian_case} shows it is uniformly HS-stable.
 Conversely, assume $\Gamma$ is not virtually abelian.
 By Lemma \ref{lem:irrep_dims}, (2) we know $\Gamma$ must have irreducible unitary representations of arbitrarily large dimensions.
-As a result, Proposition \ref{prop:instab} shows $\Gamma$ is not HS-stable. \end{proof}
+As a result, Proposition \ref{prop:instab} shows $\Gamma$ is not uniformly HS-stable. \end{proof}